Is there a cure for IBS? The million dollar question...

 Maybe it’s the word “cure” that is causing a misinterpretation.

-Secondly, IBS isn’t a “disease”- it’s a syndrome.
+IBS isn’t a “disease”- it’s a syndrome.

-So you don’t actually need a cure for IBS.
+So, you don’t actually need a cure for IBS…

 And then address the reasons behind those reactions.

 If you have had IBS for a long time, you may have some triggers that are more difficult to tackle.
 However you should be able to improve and even release your IBS if you are committed to change.
-The type of change that brings pleasure and fun back into life.

 What worked for me

-• a powerful mind,
+- a powerful mind,

-• an amazingly designed body
+- an amazingly designed body

-• emotions as a compass
+- emotions and intuition as a compass

-• and energy flowing through us
+- and vital energy flowing through us

 I personally needed to balance and heal all 4 parts in order to recover from IBS.